tevang/keras-neural-graph-fingerprint/README.md

 ## NeuralGraph models
-For convienience, two builder functions are included that can build a variety of Neural Graph models by specifiying it's parameters.
+For convenience, two builder functions are included that can build a variety of Neural Graph models by specifying it's parameters.
 See [NGF/models.py](NGF/models.py).

 The examples in [examples.py](examples.py) should help you along the way.
 NGF